 Leeches and ticks occur in lowland and sub-montane forests.
 While ticks are more likely to be encountered during the dry season when most birdwatchers visit, leeches are in greater abundance during the wetter months of the year.

-Moving north, central Vietnam’s extensive mountains hold several recent discoveries, including the endemic Chestnut-eared Laughingthrush and near endemic Black-crowned Barwing, both of which were described as recently as 1999.
+Moving north, central Vietnam’s extensive mountains hold several recent discoveries, including the endemic Chestnut-eared Laughingthrush and near-endemic Black-crowned Barwing, both of which were described as recently as 1999.
 Seeing many of these highly localized species was once-challenging, but better roads on to Kom Tum plateau have made things easier, many birdwatchers nowadays visit Mang Den to see the endemics.
 In addition, the limestone forests of Central Vietnam are home to highly localized species like the sooty babbler and limestone leaf warbler.
-Once in northern Vietnam the birdlife become increasingly similar to that of southern China’s subtropical evergreen forests, though regional specialties including the short-tailed Parrotbill and White-eared Night-heron are easier to see here.
+Once in northern Vietnam, the birdlife becomes increasingly similar to that of southern China’s subtropical evergreen forests, though regional specialities including the short-tailed Parrotbill and White-eared Night-heron are easier to see here.
 A good variety of eastern Himalayan species can be seen in the Hoang Lien Son Mountains of North Vietnam, including sought-after species like the slender-billed scimitar babbler and Red-winged Laughingthrush.

 This is list the location for birding in Vietnam

 (Source: Yong Ding Li & Low Bing Wen, The 100 Best Birdwatching sites in Southeast Asia, 2016)